wk642/google-authentication/README.md

 8. `npm run dev` Make sure you have a basic react up and running.

     For Google Authentication utilizing [react oauth2google docs](https://www.npmjs.com/package/@react-oauth/google)
-  9. Run this to install `npm install @react-oauth/google@latest react-router`
+  9. Run this to install `npm install @react-oauth/google@latest react-router jwt-decode`
   10. Goto http://console.cloud.google.com/ to set up a free account
   11. Once you create a free account, you are allowed to have 11 apps a quota, I just renamed the first one it automatically created.
 Or you can create a new one.
   - [ ] 11.a.
 To rename